 (The DNA is wound up in the nucleus and constantly directs RNA to create and distribute proteins to the various parts of its cell body that need them)

 It would build ever more elaborate structures to house itself in and experimented with a number of different kinds of cell bodies, each with different arrangements and quantities of parts.
 Eventually it had the pieces needed for the next big leap when it figured out how to join more than one cell together, creating multi-cellular life.

 In their fancy new multi-cellular bodies, DNA continued to tinker.
 For billions of years it experimented with different parts to put into these creatures, like veins and bones and eyes and lungs and limbs, new tools that could give it more information about the world and further improve its mobility.
 The by product of all this, coupled with the properties of evolution by natural selection, was the creation of all of the plants and trees and animals that inhabit the earth.

 But this was a slow, tedious process and countless mistakes were made along the way that produced stress and suffering for the billions of hosts that had to be sacrificed in the name of progress.
-It would all be worth it when one day (Edit: not actually one day, idiot) they would come up with their crowning achievement, the human brain.
+It would all be worth it when one day they came up with their crowning achievement, the human brain.

-Prior to, information was still being passed slowly down the line from one generation to another making any kind of change very time consuming.
-After billions of years of trying to come up with better ways of doing this they came up with the human brain, a tool that would allow the host to build up and pass on information to other hosts during its lifetime.
+Prior to, information was still being passed slowly down the line from one generation to another, making any kind of change very time consuming.
+After billions of years of tinkering they stumbled upon the human brain, a tool that would allow the host to build up and pass on information to other hosts during its lifetime.